-When it comes to skip hire you need the right skip size, it’s important to think about how much waste you need to dispose of.
+When it comes to skip hire, choosing the right skip size is crucial.
+It’s important to think about how much waste you need to dispose of.
 Skips range from 2 cubic yards (smaller domestic skips) all the way up to 16 cubic yards (larger, commercial skips).

 To help make your decision a little easier, we’ve put together this handy skip size guide that takes you through some of the most common sizes and their dimensions.
-Hopefully you will be able to decide the correct skip size for your needs.
-For other skip information we have created a generic skip hire guide.
+Hopefully, you will be able to decide the correct skip size for your needs.

-Two important questions to ask when it comes to skip size : How much waste do I have?
+Two important questions to ask when it comes to skip sizes are: How much waste do I have?
 And what space is available to place the skip?

-Now you have worked out how much waste you have, you need to work out how much space you have to put the skip.
-Each size of skip has certain dimensions, from 2-yard up to 16-yard.
-These dimensions can differ ever so slightly skip to skip.
+Now that you have worked out how much waste you have, you need to determine how much space you have to put the skip.
+Each skip size has specific dimensions, from 2-yard up to 16-yard.
+These dimensions can differ slightly from skip to skip.

-So, if you are going to put a skip on your driveway you need to measure how big the driveway is, this will allow you to see what skip will fit.
+If you are going to place a skip on your driveway, you need to measure how big the driveway is to see what skip will fit.
 Please bear in mind you will also need enough space for the skip to be delivered by the skip lorry, so give yourself ample space.
-Furthermore, you are going to need space to load the skip, so gives yourself some extra space for easy access.
+Furthermore, you will need space to load the skip, so allow some extra room for easy access.

 Check out the skip sizes below: